syncfusion-content/mobilejavascript-docs/MobileJS/Rating/Getting-Started.md

 ## Add Rating control

-To add Rating control, you need to specify ejmrating to data-role attribute for a &lt;div&gt; element.
+To add Rating control, you need to specify ejmrating to data-role attribute for a <div> element.
 Initially Mobile Rating control is rendered with default values of all properties, and it can be easily customized by changing their properties according to your requirements.
 Refer the following code example.

 {% highlight html %}